 Another way to guarantee a Lake O’Hara bus ride is to reserve a backcountry camping site.
 In late January, campers can attempt to make a reservation for up to three nights at the Lake O’Hara campground via the Parks Canada Reservation Service.

-Those successfully making a camping reservation at Lake O’Hara will also be able to make a reservation for the shuttle bus.
+Those who successfully reserve a campsite at Lake O’Hara can also reserve a spot on the shuttle bus.
 Do not attempt to game the system.
 Anyone who makes a camping reservation, but shows up for the shuttle without a tent will be turned away.

 Camping Reservations